 This is where notorious forest destroyer, the Sinar Mas group, comes in - an Indonesian conglomerate mainly involved in palm oil and pulp and paper production - but also beginning to enter into coal mining.
 The Sinar Mas group was an indirect and direct supplier of Nestlé and is involved in the clearance of vast areas of Indonesia’s rainforests and peatlands to make way for its palm plantations and pulp and paper operations.
 These areas not only include habitat for the endangered orang-utan and Sumatran tiger, but also peatlands which are huge natural carbon stores.
 Because massive amounts of carbon builds up in peatlands over time, when they are destroyed a huge amount of carbon dioxide is released into the atmosphere.
 This - together with the high rate of deforestation - makes Indonesia the world’s third largest emitter of climate changing greenhouse gases after the United States and China.

 Shortly after the Nestlé success on palm oil we released the report: ‘How Sinar Mas is pulping the planet’ - which focused on the other major arm of the Sinar Mas group’s operations: pulp and paper.
 Through its subsidiary, Asia Pulp and Paper (APP), we showed that the Sinar Mas group was supplying well-known companies like KFC, Carrefour, and Walmart.
 The response to the report was immediate - within days some of the companies named announced cancellations of contracts with Sinar Mas and around the same time HSBC announced it had sold its shares in the Sinar Mas group.
-The HSBC announcement came after Greenpeace UK supporters created spoof HSBC advertisements - like this one:
+The HSBC announcement came after Greenpeace UK supporters created spoof HSBC advertisements.

 Which exposed how the bank was investing in rainforest destruction and over 10,000 people e-mailed the bank directly to complain.